xen-project/xen/docs/misc/livepatch.markdown

 </pre>

-## State diagrams of XSPLICE_ACTION commands.
+## State diagrams of LIVEPATCH_ACTION commands.

 There is a strict ordering state of what the commands can be.
-The XSPLICE_ACTION prefix has been dropped to easy reading and does not include the XSPLICE_STATES:
+The LIVEPATCH_ACTION prefix has been dropped to easy reading and does not include the LIVEPATCH_STATES:

 <pre>
               /->\